jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 I do not have any answers, only more questions.
 But I also have 8,000 POI's coordinates from Barcelona (and counting), which I plan to use to explore some of these questions.

 <img src="./plot_map1.png" alt="Favicon">
 <figcaption>Figure 9.
-Distribution of POI's across Barcelona from the game 'Ingress'.</figcaption>
+(Incomplete) Distribution of POI's across Barcelona from the game 'Ingress'.</figcaption>

 Art is theft, said Picasso, allegedly, not referring to the act of stealing itself but rather about stealing inspiration from previous artists (or something like that?).